Killface1980/DualSense4Rockstar/__RELEASE/README.md

 # Installation instructions
 - Head over to the RDR2/GTAV folder above.
-- Click the zip inside.
+- Click the zip/ddl file inside.
 - Then click on the "Download" button.
 - Extract the contents of the zip files in their respective GTA V / RDR 2 **Scripts** folder inside.
 - You might have to create the folder in case it doesn't exist, please also make sure to to match all the prerequisites listed below.